PX4/PX4-user_guide/en/README.md

 > **Tip** This guide contains everything you need to assemble, configure, and safely fly a PX4-based vehicle.

+<span></span>
+> **Note** This guide is still a work in progress!
+It does not yet cover all of PX4.

+## How Do I Get Started?

 The following tips will help you navigate through this guide:

-I already have a vehicle and I just want to fly:
+**I already have a vehicle and I just want to fly:**

-* If you've never used a PX4 controlled system then you should check out our [Getting Started](getting_started/README.md) section.
+- If you've never used a PX4 controlled system then you should check out our [Getting Started](getting_started/README.md) section.
-* You'll need to do [basic configuration](config/README.md) which includes updating firmware on your autopilot and calibrating your compass and IMU etc.
+- You'll need to do [basic configuration](config/README.md) which includes updating firmware on your autopilot and calibrating your compass and IMU etc.
-* The [Flying](flying/README.md) section teaches flying basics and provides more detailed information about flight modes and safety checklists.
+- The [Flying](flying/README.md) section teaches flying basics and provides more detailed information about flight modes and safety checklists.

-I want to build a (PX4 supported) airframe from scratch:
+**I want to build a (PX4 supported) airframe from scratch:**

-* Again, you'll need to see the [Getting Started](getting_started/README.md) to learn about different flight controller hardwares, vehicles and airframes PX4 supports.
+- Again, you'll need to see the [Getting Started](getting_started/README.md) to learn about different flight controller hardwares, vehicles and airframes PX4 supports.
 You can find further information about your specific airframe and your flight controller in the [Airframe Builds](airframes/README.md) and [Autopilot Hardware](flight_controller/README.md) sections respectively.
-* Next, you can proceed onto [wiring](assembly/README.md) important peripherals to your autpilot and [setup](config/README.md) your vehicle and its sensors with a ground control station.
+- Next, you can proceed onto [wiring](assembly/README.md) important peripherals to your autopilot and [setup](config/README.md) your vehicle and its sensors with a ground control station.
-* Once you are ready to fly your vehicle, visit our [Flying](flying/README.md) section to learn about different flight modes and safety configurations.
+- Once you are ready to fly your vehicle, visit our [Flying](flying/README.md) section to learn about different flight modes and safety configurations.

-I am creating a new airframe and want to add extra peripherals:
+**I am creating a new airframe and want to add extra peripherals:**

-* If you haven't already selected your flight controller, [Autopilot Hardware](flight_controller/README.md) section may help you make the right choice for your airframe.
+- If you haven't already selected your flight controller, [Autopilot Hardware](flight_controller/README.md) section may help you make the right choice for your airframe.
-* You may want to checkout some tips and examples of how to build your airframe in [Airframe Builds](airframes/README.md) section.
+- You may want to checkout some tips and examples of how to build your airframe in [Airframe Builds](airframes/README.md) section.
-* The [Peripheral Hardware](peripherals/README.md) section can help you learn about and choose external sensors.
+- The [Peripheral Hardware](peripherals/README.md) section can help you learn about and choose external sensors.
-* After [wiring](assembly/README.md) all the peripherals, you will need to do a combination of [basic](config/README.md) and [advanced](advanced_config/README.md) configuration for your new airframe.
+- After [wiring](assembly/README.md) all the peripherals, you will need to do a combination of [basic](config/README.md) and [advanced](advanced_config/README.md) configuration for your new airframe.

-* If you want to integrate PX4 with new hardware, you can proceed to the [Development](development/development.md) section.
+**I want to run PX4 on new hardware and extend the platform:**

-> **Note** This guide is still a work in progress!
-It does not yet cover all of PX4.
+- [PX4 Developer Guide](http://dev.px4.io/) explains how to modify flight algorithms, add new modes, integrate new hardware, communicate with PX4 from outside the flight controller, and contribute to PX4.

 ## Forums and Chat {#support}